SystemsApproach/private5g/cloud.rst

   security audits, and understand when it is necessary to provision additional capacity.

-For simplicity, we can collapse the four subsystems into the two dimensional schematic shown in :numref:`Figure %s <fig-2D>`.
+While AMP implements all four subsystems, there is an alternative perspective worth highlighting, one in which the management platform is characterized as having *on-line* and *off-line* components.
+Such a two dimensional schematic shown in :numref:`Figure %s <fig-2D>`.
 Lifecycle Management (coupled with Resource Provisioning) runs off-line, sitting adjacent to the hybrid cloud.
 Operators and Developers provision and change the system by checking code (including